Visa : profit beats estimates on higher transaction volume | MarketScreener

-The company said total payments volumes and the number of processed transactions both rose 11 percent, sending its shares up 2.43 percent after the bell.
+Visa's total payments volumes and the number of processed transactions rose 11 percent each, sending its shares up about 3 percent after the bell.

-The United States had its strongest holiday season in six years backed on the strength in the economy.
+The United States recorded its strongest holiday season in six years backed on the strength in the economy.
 According to a Dec.
-26 report by Mastercard, holiday spending rose 5.1 percent to more than $850 billion (£651 billion).
+26 report by Mastercard, holiday spending rose 5.1 percent to more than $850 billion.

 This boosted payments volume, which represents the dollar amount of purchases made with cards carrying Visa's branding.
 The company charges a fee every time a merchant swipes a card that uses its network.